SudoWatson/PhotoPolarAlign/README.md

 <details>
 <summary>Local Plate Solving</summary>

 Plate solving in local mode runs much faster than Nova (online) and does not require any internet connection.
+There are several local plate solvers you can use, currently the documentation is written for just Astrometry.net on Linux/MaxOS/WSL, and All Sky Plate Solver for Windows.

 <details>
 <summary>Linux/MacOS</summary>